 - Barron’s National Top 100 Independent Financial Advisors 2020: Andy Schwartz

 We are grateful for their contributions both as leaders of our firm and across the industry as a whole.

 On behalf of every staff member and advisor associated with Bleakley Financial, we thank you for the trust you have placed in us.
 Going forward we will continue to evolve our firm to meet the needs of our clients by delivering straight forward communication, a robust offering of products and services and a commitment to high levels of client service as we support your financial journey in the year ahead.

-Peter Boockvar, David Mandelbaum, Christopher Mackin, Mary Lundstrom, & Lynda Kommel-Browne are solely investment advisor representatives of PAG, DBA Bleakley Financial Group and no affiliated with LPL Financial.
+Peter Boockvar, David Mandelbaum, Christopher Mackin, Mary Lundstrom, & Lynda Kommel-Browne are solely investment advisor representatives of Bleakley Financial Group, LLC and not affiliated with LPL Financial.